Credit Suisse slashes price target on Banco Santander S.A. [SAN] – find out why.

 Santander Consumer USA Holdings Inc. (“Santander Consumer” and “SC”) today announced that it has selected Dallas for the launch of Cultivate Small Business – a Santander US signature program that supports food-service entrepreneurs for women-, minority-, and immigrant-owned businesses in low- and moderate-income communities.
 Dallas-based nonprofit start-up accelerator Impact Ventures will serve as a corporate partner for the program with Santander Consumer.
 Impact Ventures manages an integrated capital fund focused on empowering talented women and communities of color, and will lead a grassroots effort to identify qualified small businesses to participate in the program and local food-industry experts to serve as mentors to program participants.

-Banco Santander S.A. stock has also loss -0.32% of its value over the past 7 days.
-However, SAN stock has declined by -1.25% in the 3 months of the year.
-Over the past six months meanwhile, it has lost -0.94% and lost -4.26% year-on date.
+It opened the trading session at $2.70, the shares rose to $2.75 and dropped to $2.68, the range by which the price of stock traded the whole day.
+The daily chart for SAN points out that the company has recorded -10.23% loss over the past six months.
+However, it is still -1.49% lower than its most recent low trading price.

-The market cap for SAN stock reached $53.70 billion, with 17.05 billion shares outstanding and 16.84 billion shares in the current float.
-Compared to the average trading volume of 6.49M shares, SAN reached a trading volume of 4349177 in the most recent trading day, which is why market watchdogs consider the stock to be active.
+If we look at the average trading volume of 6.14M shares, SAN reached to a volume of 9033372 in the most recent trading day, which is why market watchdogs consider the stock to be active.

-Here’s what leading stock market gurus have to say about Banco Santander S.A.
+Here is what top equities market gurus are saying about Banco Santander S.A.
 [SAN]:

 Based on careful and fact-backed analyses by Wall Street experts, the current consensus on the target price for SAN shares is $4.04 per share.
 Analysis on target price and performance of stocks is usually carefully studied by market experts, and the current Wall Street consensus on SAN stock is a recommendation set at 3.00.
 This rating represents a strong Buy recommendation, on the scale from 1 to 5, where 5 would mean strong sell, 4 represents Sell, 3 is Hold, and 2 indicates Buy.